 How to use the sketch pad for Notes on iPhone and iPad

-But it's the bottom row where the real fun begins, with the pen, marker/highlighter, pencil, eraser, lasso, ruler, and color picker tools.
+But it's the bottom row where the real fun begins, thanks to the pen, marker/highlighter, pencil, eraser, lasso, ruler, and color picker tools.

 How to use the Pen, Marker and Pencil tools

 - Select the drawing tool you want to draw with.

 With Haptic Touch, you can control the stroke with the pressure of your touch.
 If you're using an older iPhone, the stroke will only be affected by your drawing speed.
 With a quick swipe, the pen tool will create a thin line, while a quick swipe with the pencil will create a thinner, lighter stroke.

 The marker tool doesn't appear to be affected by drawing speed, but you can layer your marker strokes to achieve a richer, fuller color.